-Geocode Address Middle East takes an address or intersection as input.
-For Middle East, Geocode Address Global takes an address or intersection as input.
+For Latin America, Geocode Address Global takes a street address or intersection as input.
 To obtain the best performance and the most possible matches, your input address lists should be as complete as possible, free of misspellings and incomplete addresses, and as close to postal authority standards as possible.
 Most postal authorities have websites that contain information about address standards for their particular country.

-The following table lists the input fields used for geocoding locations in Middle East.
+The following table lists the input fields used for geocoding locations in Latin America.